zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 # Practical Worksheet 4

 Version: 1.2 Date: 23/08/2018 Author: David Glance
-Date: 21/07/2023 Updated by Zhi Zhang

 ## Learning Objectives

 1. IAM policies applied to S3
 2. KMS Key Management System – creating keys and using the key for symmetric encryption
 3. Using AES Encryption for client and server side encryption

 ## Technologies Covered